hertogp/iptable/README.md

 ### `iptable.network(prefix)`

 Applies the mask to the address and returns the network address, mask length and address family for `prefix`.
-If `prefix` has no masklength, `mlen` will be `-1` to indicate the absence and the network address is the host address itself.
+If `prefix` has no mask length, `mlen` will be `-1` to indicate the absence and the network address is the host address itself.